 After these things the word of the Lord came unto Abram in a vision, saying, Fear not, Abram: I am thy shield, and thy exceeding great reward.

-Amongst all things that are given as reward by Man, to be given another human being is out of the question.
+Amongst all things that are given as a reward by Man, to be given another human being is out of the question.
 Only God can offer such as a reward.
-However, God is making a statement here that human mind cannot comprehend.
+However, God is making a statement here that the human mind cannot comprehend.

 How can God offered Himself as a reward to a mortal?